How Long Should Your Web Pages Be? (Size Matters!)

 If you’re wondering ‘why is my website not showing on Google’ and you don’t even know what Google My Business is, well… this might be THE answer for you.

-The thing is, you probably do know about it but aren’t familiar with the name.
+The thing is, you probably do know about it—and have seen it before—but aren’t familiar with the name.

-You know when you google something and you’re presented with a separate section on the right of all the search results?
-With pictures, a link to the company’s website, contact details, and an overview?
+You know when you google something and you’re presented with a separate section on the right (with pictures, a link to the company’s website, contact details, and an overview)?

-That’s what your potential customers will be able to see for your company if you register it on Google My Business!
+That’s what your potential clients will also be able to see if you register on Google My Business!
+This means you’ll also show up on Google Maps, which is always handy (but even more so if you offer your services locally)

 A trick?
 Just type your industry name and then ‘business directories’ on Google, and you’ll find all the relevant ones for you.